 There are a few tips I want to share on making the crispiest wings in the Ninja Foodi.

-- Pressure cook the wings for a few minutes before using the Tender Crisp function- this softens the skin and releases some moisture for a crispy skin.
+- Pressure cook the wings for a few minutes before using the Tender Crisp function- this softens the skin and plumps it up, which makes the wings extra crispy.

 - After pressure cooking, remove the wings and dry them as much as you can.
 Removing the moisture from the skin will result in a crispy wing.